Formula-Student-AI/website/_subteams/committee.md

 ---
 name: committee
 image: /subteams/committee-hero.jpg
+summary: "Strategy, sponsorships, operations, and comms that keep the team running."
 ---

-The **Committee** keeps the team running smoothly:
+The **Committee** keeps everything on track:

-- Strategy, partnerships, and sponsorships
+- Sponsorships, partnerships, and budgeting
-- Operations, logistics, budget, and comms
+- Operations, logistics, and timelines
 - Recruitment, onboarding, and community engagement
+- Internal comms, branding, and events